MicrosoftDocs/minecraft-creator/creator/Documents/LearningPaths/RTX/Documents/RTX_PBRTexturingGuide_Intro.md

 ## Making a Mirror

-Now that you know about each of the different types of texture maps that are supported with the new PBR workflow, you will learn how to create a mirror texture for an existing vanilla glass block with creating a Texture Set JSON and a provided texture file.
+Now that you know about each of the different types of texture maps that are supported with the new PBR workflow, you will learn how to create a mirror texture for an existing vanilla glass block by creating a Texture Set JSON file and using a provided texture file.

 ### Texture Set JSON

-In order for the Texture Set to work properly, you will need to define a .JSON file in order to load the textures.
+For the Texture Set to work properly, you will need to define a JSON file to load the textures.
 The example below showcases the mirror example working with the **glass_black** block.

 > [!TIP]
 > To learn more about texture sets, please visit [Texture Set Documentation - Introduction to Texture Sets](../../../../Reference/Content/TextureSetsReference/TextureSetsConcepts/TextureSetsIntroduction.md)

 1. In your behavior pack, navigate to the `textures/blocks` folder.
-1. Create a new .JSON file titled `glass_black.texture_set.json.
+1. Create a new .JSON file and name it `glass_black.texture_set.json.
 1. Double-click on `glass_black.texture_set.json` to edit the contents.
 1. Copy the following example.